LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/CmsKnowledgeBases/cms-kbs-with-liveperson-ai.md

     * **Add Request Headers**: Add any request headers to include in the request.
     * **Add Request Parameters**: Add any request parameters to pass in the URL’s query string.
     * **Add Post Body**: Enter the payload to send.
     * Click **Map Content Metadata**, and map the article’s data model to LivePerson Knowledge Base.
-For help with this, see farther below on this page.
+For help with this, see [here](knowledge-base-cms-knowledge-bases-mapping-content-metadata.html).
 6. Click **Next**.
 7. Set up the on-demand content retrieval of a single article by its unique identifier.
 As mentioned above, sometimes, an identifier can be unique when combined with other parameters (language, etc.).
 The request should return a single article that contains a title, a unique identifier, and at least one of these content attributes: summary, detail, content URL, image URL, video URL, or audio URL.
     * **Method**: Select the type of HTTP request method.